 Class is the typical QBO dimension for project, client, or cost-center allocation, and it sits on the transaction line in addition to the cardmember sub-account, not instead of it.
 A line for a partner's flight to a client engagement posts to the partner's cardmember sub-account and carries a class for the client project; both pieces of information are needed and both have somewhere to live.
 The categorization step that takes a cleaned spreadsheet and lands each row in the right account and class combinations is its own piece of the close — the reference on how to categorize statement transactions for GL posting covers that workflow as a general pattern, applied here to the AmEx multi-cardmember structure.

 Xero supports the same pattern with different vocabulary.
 The central bill account is a charge-card account; supplemental cardmembers can be set up as sub-accounts beneath it where the chart of accounts allows it, and tracking categories play the role of class for project or client allocation on the transaction line.
 Some Xero teams with simpler reporting needs run a single charge-card account and embed the cardholder name in the line description; that works for two- or three-cardholder accounts but stops scaling cleanly past that.
+Larger programs that need to split a corporate card statement by employee into a spreadsheet and allocate each line to its department or GL code are better served by sub-accounts or dimensions from the outset.

 Sage Intacct collapses the structure into its native dimension model.
 The parent charge-card liability account sits at the chart-of-accounts level; cardmember is one dimension and project, department, or cost center is another, applied to the transaction line.
 Multi-entity firms layer entity dimensions on top of those, and the dimension hierarchy handles per-cardmember reconciliation, project allocation, and entity reporting in a single posting structure rather than three.